salto-io/salto/packages/cli/README.md

 #### Which data is being sent?

 The data that's being sent is strictly usage data along with metadata.
-No personal data being collected.
+No personal data is being collected.

 There are two main types of such data: